pyhys/minimalmodbus/README.txt

 For troubleshooting, it is recommended to use interactive mode with debug enabled.
 See http://minimalmodbus.sourceforge.net/usage.html#interactive-usage

-If there is no response from your instrument, you can try using a lower baud rate.
+If there is no response from your instrument, you can try using a lower baud rate, or to adjust the timeout setting.

 See also the pySerial pages: http://pyserial.sourceforge.net/